-Some pieces of gear commonly used by Thai boxers can improve comfort, safety and performance.
-While these aren’t necessary, they are good investments which many fighters use frequently.
+There’s a lot of equipment out there which isn’t important, but can be nice to have, increasing comfort, protection or performance.
+While these aren’t necessary, they can make good investments which many fighters use frequently.

 Ankle supports are often work by kickboxers and Thai boxers for a few reasons.
 The elasticated nature of ankle supports sit tightly around the foot, offering the joints a little more comfort as they move.
 They also keep the joint warm which allows it to function better, and less likely to pull or strain the tendons.
 They also offer a tiny bit of protection when kicking pads or bags, however this depends on the materials.